qtlibs/Conan-Qt-Cmake_MinGw-MSCV-Example/README.md

 # Conan-Qt-Cmake_MinGw-MSCV-Example

+Set me a star, if it helps please

 This simple project demonstrates how to use CMake, Conan, and Qt  in Qt Creator to end the struggle with libraries forever. ))))

 Steps to Set Up the Project